jembi/smart-health-links-portal/README.md

    ```
 4. Open your browser and navigate to `http://localhost:3000` to view the portal.

-## Generating swagger docs.
+## Generating swagger docs

-To generate the swagger.json file for this application run the following command.
+To generate the swagger.json file for this application, run the following command.

 ```bash
 yarn next-swagger-doc-cli next-swagger-doc.json